 There are several global banks in the Cayman Islands to attend to everyday banking needs, including setting up a new account, transferring offshore funds to a Cayman Islands account, personal lending, business loans, mortgages and credit applications.

-Each bank will have its own required documents and forms for opening a business account, however most request the company incorporation paperwork, the certificate of incorporation, financial statements or a business plan (for corporate accounts), a copy of the Trade & Business Licence, a bank reference, a passport, a utility bill, and professional references at the minimum.
+Each bank will have its own required documents and forms for opening a business account, however at a minimum most financial institutions request the company incorporation paperwork, the certificate of incorporation, financial statements or a business plan (for corporate accounts), a copy of the Trade & Business Licence, a bank reference, a passport, a utility bill, and professional references.

 Apply for a Work Permit

-All non-Caymanians are required to apply for a permit to work in the Cayman Islands.
+Individuals who intend to work in the Cayman Islands must apply for a work permit.
 Permit applications are specific to a person’s role within the company and the fee structure is based on this role.
 Permits are generally granted in three-month, six-month, 12-month and two-year periods.

 Arrange Health Insurance